 Our current policy is to ensure that the equipment used in the replacement of transformers and cables meets the latest specifications set out in the European Directive as a minimum.
-In some cases, this has resulted in equipment that exceeds the minimum performance requirements with the associated cost justified by CBA.
-The new 2020 specification for eco-transformers will become available in 2021.
-For the purposes of this document, our CBAs use the 2015 standard transformer specification.
-Once the costs for the 2020 specification become known to the business and the ED2 CBA is published, we will consider applying the new transformer specification.
+In some cases, this has resulted in equipment that exceeds the minimum performance requirements with the associated cost justified by CBA using the 2021 standard.